 Introduction

-This tutorial aims at describing the different features of the R
+This tutorial aims to describe the different features of the R

 package TDLM